 You say: “Pretty obviously you are uninterested in microeconomics.”
 This is NOT the case.
-Fact is that I am uninterested in your molehill-monty-python economics.
-My argument is that to start with behavioral axioms and then to proceed bottom-up to macro is false.
-The methodologically correct way is to start with macrofoundations and then to proceed top-down.
+The fact is that I am uninterested in your molehill-Monty-Python economics.
+My argument is that to start with behavioral axioms and then proceed bottom-up to macro is false.
+The methodologically correct way is to start with macrofoundations and then proceed top-down.
 This is what paradigm shift means.#1

 You say: “you have airily dismissed, and I think have essentially admitted you have nothing to substantive to say about, namely environmental economics.”
 The PRIORITY of the economist is to say something SUBSTANTIVE about the ECONOMY.
 You have failed on the core task and because of this, your environmental economics is distractive blather.
 An economist who cannot tell what profit is cannot contribute anything to an economics issue much less so to any other issue.

 You are an economist but cannot tell what profit is.
 You are not alone in your abysmal incompetence: “Nor do the modern variants add anything whatever on this score.
 For Debreu, profits are simply a non-issue, while Arrow and Hahn make only passing reference to profits ― and that only as a historical introduction.
 Whatever may be the usefulness of these idealized theoretical constructs, they cannot be said to throw any light on the profit issue; surely, therefore, they fail to capture the essence of a capitalist market economy.
 (Obrinsky, 1981)